-By writing lots of small protocols with extensions, you’re getting a similar approach to multiple inheritance.
+In this respect protocol-oriented programming is sort of a similar approach to multiple inheritance from languages such as C++.
 However, because protocol extensions can’t include state you don’t get any of the cruft, and Swift’s constraint-based conflict resolution is easy enough for everyone to understand.

 Available from iOS 9.0 – learn more in my book Pro Swift

 This is part of the Swift Knowledge Base, a free, searchable collection of solutions for common iOS questions.

 Link copied to your pasteboard.